ibm-cloud-architecture/dba-infra-gitops/README.md

  ![](./docs/images/argocd-apps.png)

-  and in the details for the
+  and in the details for the BAW / CP for Automation deployment

  ![](./docs/images/argocd-baw-svc.png)